Which documents do we have to complete?

-Please print out the application form and complete it carefully (do not use block capital letters because this could result in deviating spellings!).
+Please print out the application form and complete it carefully.
+Do not use block capital letters because this could result in deviated spelling.

 The name of a German citizen does not change automatically by marriage alone.
 Therefore, a name declaration might be necessary as part of the marriage registration before a German passport can be issued in the new name.

-marriage certificate of the spouses (the registrar’s office I in Berlin needs the marriage certificate issued by the registrar/clerk of the court)
+marriage certificate of the spouses (issued by the “Registrar/Clerk of the Court”)

-passports of both spouses; for Non-US citizens proof of legal status in the US (visa or Green Card)
+passports of both spouses; for non-U.S. citizens residence permit (visa or Green Card)

 if applicable, German Naturalization Certificate or “Staatsangehörigkeitsausweis”